hapijs/good/API.md

 1. It provides a predictable interface.
 2. It makes tracking down issues with MDB much easier because the payloads aren't just generic objects.
-3. It is more likely to be optimized because the V8 runtime has a better idea of what the structure of each object is going ot be much sooner.
+3. It is more likely to be optimized because the V8 runtime has a better idea of what the structure of each object is going to be much sooner.

-**All** of the below events are frozen to prevent tampering.
-If your reporter uses "strict mode", trying to change the value will throw an error.

-#### `GreatLog(event)`
+### `ServerLog`

 Event object associated with 'log' events.
-The `event` argument is the `event` argument emitted by hapi 'log' events.

 - `event` - 'log'
 - `timestamp` - JavaScript timestamp indicating when the 'log' event occurred.